nakinsey/Pomodorino/README.md

 In this light-weight flavor of the timer, a pomodoro will be refered to as a pomodorino.
 Additionally, the plural form of the word is "pomodorini."

 ## Current Development Goals:
 Development has ended.
-Pull requests and issues **will** be responded to.
+Pull requests and issues **will not** be responded to.

 ## Technologies Used
 This web application is crafted out of the following: